SeaQL/seaql.github.io/SeaStreamer/docs/02-configuration/01-configuration.md

 Each has their own support crate, and they all implement the same set of abstract traits.
 It's easy to distinguish the symbols between the crates, because they all start with `Kafka*` or `Stdio*`.

-However, those abstractions are static: you have to designate the `KafkaStreamer` type compile-time.
+However, those abstractions are static: you have to designate the concrete `Streamer` type compile-time.
 To achieve *runtime-abstraction*, you can enable the `socket` flag and use the `Sea*` types.

 Here is a summary of the type names: